 - Oil & Grease.
 During the drafting of this permit, the permit writer reviewed DMR data submitted by the permittee.
 Additionally, no evidence of an excursion of the water quality standard has been observed by the Department in the past and the facility has not disclosed any other information related to the characteristics of the discharge on their permit application which has the potential to cause or contribute to an excursion of the water quality standard.
 As a result, monitoring requirements have been included in this permit to determine if the discharge has the reasonable potential to cause or contribute to an excursion of the water quality standard.
 Data will be reviewed at renewal to reassess this determination. - pH.
 6.5-9.0 SU. pH limitations of 6.0-9.0 SU [10 CSR 20-7.015] are not protective of the in-stream Water Quality Standard, which states that water contaminants shall not cause pH to be outside the range of 6.5-9.0 SU.
 10 CSR 20-7.015 allows pH for lagoons to be maintained above 6.0 SU.
-Due to the classification of the receiving stream, the Department has determined that there is no assimilative capacity during critical low flow periods, therefore the water quality standard must be met at the outfall. - Biochemical Oxygen Demand (BOD5) Percent Removal.
+Due to the classification of the receiving stream, the Department has determined that there is no assimilative capacity during critical low flow periods, therefore the water quality standard must be met at the outfall. - Dissolved Oxygen.
+Operating permit established 5.0 mg/L as a Daily Minimum and 5.0 mg/L as a Monthly Average Minimum.
+Data review of DMRs submitted by this facility found multiple excursions from the water quality standard.
+Currently, there is no monitoring data related to the condition of the receiving stream's dissolved oxygen.
+Limits were established to be protective of water quality. - Biochemical Oxygen Demand (BOD5) Percent Removal.
 In accordance with 40 CFR Part 133, removal efficiency is a method by which the Federal Regulations define Secondary Treatment and Equivalent to Secondary Treatment, which applies to BOD5 and TSS for Publicly Owned Treatment Works (POTWs)/municipals.
 This facility is required to meet 65% removal efficiency for BOD5. - Total Suspended Solids (TSS) Percent Removal.
 In accordance with 40 CFR Part 133, removal efficiency is a method by which the Federal Regulations define Secondary Treatment and Equivalent to Secondary Treatment, which applies to BOD5 and TSS for Publicly Owned Treatment Works (POTWs)/municipals.
 This facility is required to meet 65% removal efficiency for TSS.